Name: Ann Braden

 Of course, it is.

-Then, as though his mission is complete, he circles back around and settles down at Mrs. Hamshaw’s computer.
+He stands up abruptly, circles back around as though his mission is complete, and settles down at Mrs. Hamshaw’s computer.
 Because after thoroughly freaking people out, it’s always good to check your e-mail.

 * * *